Andonome/aif/fey/garden.md

 A tiny prick from the needle-tips can slow someone's mental capacity, making them feel like everyone around them is babbling fast-paced nonsense, and makes the day seem to last an hour.
 A number of the elves have been affected, but they blame their headaches and confusion on enchantments or don't even consider the cause.

-If the troupe destroy the plants, SnailTamer soon returns to his natural human-paced thinking.
+If the troupe destroy the plants, SnailTamer soon returns to his natural human-paced thinking (not great, but better than most elves).

 (Canals) The Picnic Choir
 -----
-{Elven songs above, but nobody responds}
+{Elven songs descend from the plateau above}

+A little group of elves sing, but don't respond to shouts or calls.
+They will, however, respond to someone singing with them.

+If someone sings well, they will lower the vines of a broken bridge to help them up.
+If they sing poorly, the elves leave silently.

+Singing PCs should roll Intelligence + Performance to understand the elven song, and imitate it.

-(Canal) Mist Abounds
+(Garden) Mist Below
 -----
-{The troupe see nothing, but hear something}

-Check the next Side Quest in the Canal, or even in the Garden.
-What would it sound like, if someone couldn't see it?
+{The Canals fill with mist, only eyestalks roam above}

+Mist always falls into the canals by the plateau gardens.
+The disorienting environment is quite lethal to newcomers, as people who don't know where the land lies can easily make a misstep, tumbling down the sides.

+>>>
+Mist has risen, but is falling into the canals beside the plateau gardens.
+Soon the canals look like fluffy-white rivers.
+A figure in the distance seems to hover between two plateau gardens, but the walking reveals they must be on a vine-bridge which has fallen just below.
+>>>

+Fast movements require a Wits + Survival roll (TN 8) to avoid falling into the misty canals below.
+Longer journeys require an Intelligence + Survival roll (TN 10).

+The mists fade after an Interval.

 (Causeway) Misty Way
 -----